AkhilP9182/EVA5---Extensive-Vision-AI/S4/README.md

 Maximum Test Accuracy Acheived : **99.2%** (at Epoch 18) <br />
 Corresponding Train Accuracy   : **99.5%** (at Epoch 18)

 **Observations**: There is a marginal improvement in test accuracy with the architecture change, but train accuracy has improved considerably more.
 We also observe that the max accuracy is reached at nearly the last epoch, meaning the convergence to optima is quite slow.
-Hence, we may need to whiten the outputs at each step, i.e, use batchnorm, after each convolution layer in the next step.
+Hence, we may need to whiten the outputs at each step, i.e, use batchnorm, after each convolution layer in the next step.([Link to Version 1 Logs](https://github.com/AkhilP9182/EVA5---Extensive-Vision-AI/blob/main/S4/training_logs_all_versions/version_1.txt))

 ## **Version 2 (Addition of BatchNorm after every convolution layer):**